elixir-lang/elixir-lang.github.com/crash-course.markdown

 #=> [1, 4, 9, 16]
 {% endhighlight %}

 It is possible to use pattern matching when defining anonymous functions too.
-In Elixir, `fn` is a shortcut, so we need to use `function` when we want many clauses:

 **Erlang**